 Currently not much possible except that you can reset the modules.[/su_spoiler] [su _ spoiler title = “configuration and programming”]

 This point is the one that needs the most explanation.
 This gives him his own page.
 Link is also at the bottom of the page, so you can read on as normal.[/su_spoiler] [su _ spoiler title = “Settings”]

 Here you can set the language, the units as well as whether the demo mode should be used.
 This simulates a car and some functions can be tried out like this.

 Under connections, you can set different settings for different adapters.
-It's a good idea to leave everything on your car, unless you know exactly what you're doing.[/su_spoiler] [su _ spoiler title = "About"]
+It’s a good idea to leave everything as it is, unless you know exactly what you’re doing.[/su_spoiler] [su _ spoiler title = “About”]

 Here you can see the installed version you are currently using.
 On top of that, you’ll see the license.
 The standard license will show you a device code.
 With this device code, you can create the code for the Advanced License on the FORScan page.
 As of today, the code is valid for 3 months.
 After that, you can apply for it again.
 What is after that will be the time.

 The license is tied to the laptop by the device code.
 So you can’t use the license again on another laptop.[/su_spoiler]